-School begins at 8:00am.
-All children arriving after 8:05 are considered late.
+School instruction begins promptly at 8:00am.
+All children arriving after 8:10 are considered late and are considered as having a Part of the Instructional Day absence at 8:10 a.m. and if signed out of school prior to 3:20 p.m.
 Following Dr. Montessori's observation that all work has a beginning, middle, and end, we expect all students to arrive at School and be picked up on time.
-It is not an overstatement to say that a child deprived of the proper beginning by a late arrival is deprived of the most important part of his or her school day.
 Lateness tends to make the child feel left out because work has started without him or her.

-The parent/guardian is required to sign in the child if he/she is entering the school after 8:00 am.
+The parent/guardian is required to accompany the student into the building and sign in the child if he/she is entering the school after 8:00 am.
 The sign-in book is located on the front desk in the main office.
 The child will take a late pass and go to the classroom.

-Arrival and Dismissal
+Arrival and Dismissal/ Safety Assurances